wp-plugins/readability-buttons/readme.txt

 2. All settings on readability.com are available to change.

 == Upgrade Notice ==

+= 2.1.0 =
+* Update script URL to CloudFront CDN, use protocol-free URL scheme.

 = 2.0.11 =
 * Compatibility check for 4.0 and 4.1 alpha, nothing new, just bump version to tell everyone this plugin still works.